jacobscr/fisch-auto-shake/README.md

     python auto_clicker.py
     ```

 The script will search for the button on the screen every 0.5 seconds and click it if found.
 It also simulates a shaking movement before clicking.
+Press `F8` to start or stop the script.